Chichester: Climate

 Chichester has a maritime climate.
 With its position in southern England, Chichester has mild winters and cool summers.
 West Sussex has high sunshine levels compared with other parts of the UK with around 1,900 hours annually.

 Demography

 The 2011 census recorded a population of 26,795 for the city of Chichester, forming 12,316 households.
-There is a small imbalance in the sex ratio, with 14,184 female residents (52.9%) and 12,611 male residents (47.1%).
-Chichester is a majority Christian city with 16,245 (60.6%) residents identifying as such.
-25,158 residents (93.9%) listed their ethnic group as White.
-The median age of Chichester city was 40.
+The 2021 census recorded an increase in population to 29,407, forming 13,263 households.
+There is a small imbalance in the sex ratio, with 15,701, female residents (53.3%) and 13,706 male residents (46.7%).
+26,622 residents (91%) listed their ethnic group as white.

+Chichester has one of the highest rates of empty homes in England, with 1 in every 17 houses vacant.
+In October 2020, 3,444 houses were vacant, of which 3,302 were second homes.

 Economy

 The city has a tourist industry.
 Several marinas are situated in the area together with related industries.
 A recent government study suggested that the area has a lot of employment with the public sector (as well as within the tourism and leisure industries), with a growing number of self-employed people in the area.